puppeteer/puppeteer/docs/api/puppeteer.page.md

 </td><td>

-This method runs `document.querySelector` within the page and passes the result as the first argument to the `pageFunction`.
+This method finds the first element within the page that matches the selector and passes the result as the first argument to the `pageFunction`.

 **Remarks:**